-One of many stories about how it came about goes like this: with the establishment of a mission here the local Indians were so enthralled by these Catholic icons the outpost was named to honor them.
+One of many stories about how it came about goes like this: with the establishment of a mission here the local Indians were so enthralled by these Catholic icons the outpost was named to honor all the saints.

-Whatever the origin of the name, with a bountiful underground aquifer capped with a lush tropical oasis, Todos Santos soon flourished as the sugar cane capital of Baja.
-Until the water ran out 60 years ago.
+Whatever the origin of the name, with a bountiful underground aquifer capped by a lush tropical oasis, Todos Santos soon flourished as the sugar cane capital of Baja.
+Until the water ran out 60 years ago, that is.